Now I made a video just a little while back about Class A brands. The ones that I felt were of the highest quality when compared to their competitors.

 And that was a very good video.
 A lot of people said that they really enjoyed it.

-But this video is a little different.
+But this article is a little different.
 Because we’re going to go further.
 We’re not just going to give you the brands that are probably at the top of their field.

 But we’ll also cover the models within those brands broken down into price groups.
 So let’s get started on that.